slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Depression and anxiety are symptoms of under-stimulation and over-stimulation, not diseases:

--  Depression (under-stimulation) is the lack of self-expression.
-If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.
+- Depression (under-stimulation) can be viewed as a lack of self-expression.
+It may arise when one feels powerless or dominated, leading to chronic stress as a way to stimulate oneself.
--  Anxiety (over-stimulation) creates hypersensitivity.
-Linked with our evolutionarily need of control.
-Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
-Nothing is gained by worrying about «not knowing».
-We don’t control anything, at most we influence some stuff.
-Stress is caused by giving a fuck.
-Worry is a misuse of the imagination.
-Past is only in your head.
-What’s important is present and future.
+- Anxiety (over-stimulation) manifests as hypersensitivity and can be linked to our evolutionary need for control.
+Anxiety isn't productive planning; it's a continuous state of apprehension over various scenarios.
+Worrying about the unknown is unproductive; we have limited control and primarily influence rather than dictate outcomes.
+Stress often results from excessive concern, and worrying is a misuse of the imagination.
+The past exists only in your thoughts; what truly matters is the present and the future.

 > *"Boredom is a soul sucker.
 The unfed mind devours itself."
 -- Gore Vidal*